ncurrid/WELCOME-PAGE/README.md

 ## About me

-I am a Project Manager with a strong track record in leading initiatives and delivering results.
+I am a Project Manager with a strong background in leading initiatives and delivering results.
 I recently expanded my expertise into Business Intelligence, with a focus on transforming data into actionable insights to improve operational performance and drive meaningful impact.

 > Explore my CV on [Power BI Interactive CV](https://app.powerbi.com/view?r=eyJrIjoiZjRiOTc3NDItN2Y3OS00Mjc3LWE3MjUtNTM3N2E4NzRjODZlIiwidCI6IjI0ZmZjMGRmLTZiM2YtNGVkZS1iYWNkLWRkNDlmZDFiNGEzMCJ9)